koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 ### Controlling the AI's self-associations

 Alex Cloud suggested that we address the AI using a special token, which I will here represent as "`𐀤`".[^token] The training data _only_ use that token in stories we control.
 For example, the system prompt could say `you are a 𐀤, developed by...`.
+The hope is to somewhat decouple the AI's self-image from the baggage around "AI."
 We could train the AI on stories like:

 [^token]: "`𐀤`" is not actually an appropriate unicode character, as 𐀤 has existing meaning in [the Linear B script for Mycenaean Greek.](https://en.wikipedia.org/wiki/Linear_B)